 For importing countries, the amount of Forex it possesses becomes significant because it cannot import goods unless and until it is in a position to pay for those goods.
 At times countries enter into a deal of making the exchange in domestic currency instead of using a third party exchange currency such as USD.
-In such cases, it is easier to import because a country has greater flexibility over the amount of its own currency available in circulation.
-Recently, in 2018, India got into a deal to purchase Iranian oil and pay for it in Indian National Rupee, later on, the US imposed sanctions, however, such contracts are quite prevalent.
+It is easier to import in such cases because a country has greater flexibility over the amount of its own currency available in circulation.
+Recently, in 2018, India got into a deal to purchase Iranian oil and pay for it in Indian National Rupee; later on, the US imposed sanctions; however, such contracts are quite prevalent.

 5. Business Cycle

-In the phase of economic boom or expansion, the exporting countries show a surplus or a contraction of the deficit while importing countries show a deficit or contraction of surplus.
+In the economic boom or expansion phase, the exporting countries show a surplus or a contraction of the deficit, while importing countries show a deficit or contraction of the surplus.
 The vice versa is true during the recession.

 Example of Trade Deficit

 The imports in September fell by $4.4 billion while exports fell by $1.8 billion.
-One of the major contributors to this decrease was the Auto industry where the import of parts and export of parts, vehicles, and engines decreased by approximately $1 billion each and that is concurrent with the current slowdown in the auto sector as a whole.
+One of the major contributors to this decrease was the Auto industry, where the import of parts and export of parts, vehicles, and engines decreased by approximately $1 billion each.
+That is concurrent with the current slowdown in the auto sector as a whole.
 Apart from this, the decline in consumer goods imports was significant at $2.5 billion.
-This deficit has widened by approximately 24.8 billion i.e. about 5.4% from the last year’s deficit of the same period.
-The next release is scheduled for December 5th for the month of October 2019
+This deficit has widened by approximately 24.8 billion, i.e. about 5.4% from the last year’s deficit of the same period.
+The next release is scheduled for December 5th for the month of October 2019.